bearsunday/bearsunday.github.io/manual/en/blog_delete.md

 ---
 layout: default
-title: BEAR.Sunday | Blog Tutorial(8) Deleting Posts
+title: BEAR.Sunday | Blog Tutorial Deleting a Post
 category: Blog Tutorial
 ---

+# Deleting a Post

-# DELETE Method
+## DELETE Method

-## Deleting a Post page
+### Deleting a Post page

-So that you can delete a post that has is identified with an `id` from our posts page, we will create an `onDelete()` method in the posts page resource, this will respond to a DELETE request.
+So that you can delete a post that has is identified with an `id` from our posts page, we will create an `Blog\Posts\Post` page resource and implement `onDelete()` method in it, this will respond to a DELETE request.

-*src/Resource/Page/Blog/Posts/Post.php*
+*Demo.Sandbox/src/Resource/Page/Blog/Posts/Post.php*

 {% highlight php startinline %}
 <?php